markshuttle/juju-lostandfound/README.md

 quality](https://juju.is/ops-code-quality) and encourages wider community engagement and contribution.

 Juju is a **universal OLM** that extends the operator pattern to traditional applications (without Kubernetes) on Linux and Windows.
 Such machine operators can work on bare metal, virtual machines or cloud instances, enabling multi cloud and hybrid cloud operations.
-Embrace the operator pattern on [both container and legacy estate](https://juju.is/universal-operators).
+Juju allows you to embrace the operator pattern on [both container and legacy estate](https://juju.is/universal-operators).
 An operator for machine-based environments can share 95% of its code with a Kubernetes operator for the same app.